digiexpress-io/digiexpress-parent/ts_setup/gamut/demo-app/readme.md

 ### Step 3: Modify the `components_g` Object

-The `components_g` object contains all the components and their variants.
+The `components_g` object contains the components and their variants.
 You can modify any of the properties and styles as required for your project.

 Example of the `GLogo` customization: